svenhjol/Strange/docs/features/quests.md

 Some quests may also ask you to complete their actions **within a time limit**.
 If you do not "hand in" the completed quest to the scrollkeeper within the time limit, the quest is failed and removed from your inventory.

-## Quest rewards
+## Rewards

-Once a completed quest is returned to a scrollkeeper for "hand in", you will receive the rewards listed on the quest scroll.
+Once a completed quest is returned to a scrollkeeper for hand in, you will receive the rewards listed on the quest scroll.
 Rewards are either:
 * one or more items delivered to your inventory
 * experience points applied immediately

-As well as a physical reward, quest completion also causes [Scrollkeepers]({{ site.baseurl }}/features/scrollkeepers) to "level up".
+As well as an item reward, quest completion also causes [Scrollkeepers]({{ site.baseurl }}/features/scrollkeepers) to "level up".
 This is useful for obtaining more lucrative scrolls and therefore quest rewards.

+Quests with a higher **value** will increase the villager's experience more than a lower value quest.
+Higher value quests also give a higher chance to provide rare items as a reward for completion.

 ## See also